MicrosoftDocs/architecture-center/docs/aws-professional/data-ai.md

 ## AI services

 AI services provide prebuilt, customizable AI capabilities to applications, including vision, speech, language, and decision making.
-(In Azure, these services were previously called Azure AI services.
+(In Azure, these services were previously called Azure Cognitive Services.
 You might still see this name.)

 | AWS service     | Azure service | Analysis   |
 |  -------  | ------  |--|